davanstrien/hfjobs/docs/quickstart.md

 **Benefits**: Dependencies handled automatically, no complex Docker builds

 > See [`examples/hello_world_uv.py`](./examples/hello_world_uv.py) for the full script.

-TODO add link to full doc page on using UV with hfjobs

 #### 4. Hugging Face Spaces